vpadala95/vpadala95/README.md

 ### Hi there 👋, My name is Venkatesh padala
-My Name is Venkatesh Padala and i'm a DevOps engineer.
-I'm from Hyderabad currently living in Bangalore adn currently working in IBM.
+I'm a DevOps engineer.
+I'm from Hyderabad currently living in Bangalore and currently working with IBM.

 Skills: Jenkins, Terraform, Ansible, Docker, Azure, Oracle cloud